TheWorkflowAcademy/How-to-Clone-Zoho-CRM-Records/README.md

 #### To Modify the Value of a Key
 In order to change the value of a key, use the `put` function to assign a new value to the key.
-For example, if your new record is to be called "<Record Name> - Copy", this is how the script would look like.
+For example, if your new record is to be called "{Record Name} - Copy", this is how the script would look like.
 ```javascript
 record.put("Name",recordData.get("Name") + " - Copy";
 ```